sethdeckard/gull/README.md

 1. Fork it ( https://github.com/sethdeckard/gull/fork )
 2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Run the specs, make sure they pass and that new features are covered
+3. Run the specs, make sure they pass and that new features are covered.
+Code coverage should be 100%.
 4. Commit your changes (`git commit -am 'Add some feature'`)
 5. Push to the branch (`git push origin my-new-feature`)
 6. Create a new Pull Request